 A collection of moral standards and acceptable conduct.

-A focus on providing equality to employees/members instead of a hierarchy or class-based ranking.
+A focus on providing equality to employees or members instead of a hierarchy or class-based ranking.

 Flawed arguments that do not follow the laws of logic.

 Informal channels where information in an organisation travels.
-These channels are based on acquaintances and friendship.
+In particular, these channels are based on acquaintances and friends.

-Introducing new hires in a company and familiarising them with the company culture.
+Introducing new hires in a company.
+In particular, familiarising them with the company culture.

 ‘Leaders Eat Las’